renansouz/BMI-Calculator/README.md

 - `styles.css`: CSS file for styling the calculator.
 - `script.js`: JavaScript file that performs the BMI calculations.

+##Using the Calculator

+To use the calculator, please input your height in meters and weight in kilograms.

 ## Resources Used

 - **HTML**: Markup language for structuring the content.